smartcontractkit/chainlink-automation/README.md

 1. actionable - errors and panics (which should be handled by the chainlink node itself)
 2. debug info - extra log info about inner workings of the plugin (optional based on provided ocr logger settings)

 If an error cannot be handled, it should be bubbled up.
 If it cannot be bubbled up, it should panic.
 The plugin shouldn't be concerned with managing runtime errors, log severity, or panic recovery unless it cannot be handled by the chainlink node process.
-An example might be a background service that is created a plugin startup but not managed by the chainlink node.
+An example might be a background service that is created by a plugin startup but not managed by the chainlink node.
 If there is such a service, it should handle its own recovery within the context of a Start/Stop service.

 ## Simulator V2

 The goal of the simulator is to complete a full run of the automation plugin without using a chain, p2p network, RPC providers, or chainlink node as dependencies.
 What is being tested in this simulator is how the plugin interfaces with `libOCR` and how multiple instances interact to acheive a quorum on tasks.